yanlynnnnn/tp/docs/UserGuide.md

 Outcome:
 1. The Result Display will show a success message.
-2. GrAB3 will switch to the Services Tab.
+2. Homerce will switch to the Services Tab.
-3. You can now see that the service with service code SC001 has been deleted from GrAB3.
+3. You can now see that the service with service code SC001 has been deleted from Homerce.

 {Example outcome screenshot}

 #### 4.1.5 Find a service by keyword: `findsvc`

 You can use this command to find services by keywords.
-GrAB3 will search for your services using the service title.
+Homerce will search for your services using the service title.

 Format: `findsvc KEYWORD`